 Fecal incontinence can also complicate hospital-acquired pressure injury (HAPI).
 Recent research suggests incontinence as a risk factor in the development of an HAPI.
 In that study, nearly three-fourths of participants with HAPI had fecal incontinence, urinary incontinence, or both.

 In addition to increasing the risk of health issues, poor fecal containment or fecal management systems can increase economic burden with HAIs.
-In fact, a hospital-acquired pressure injury can cost up to $21,410 per injury.
-Colitis c diff (CDI) can cost $29,000 per infection.
+In fact, a hospital-acquired pressure injury can cost up to $21,410 per injury while Colitis c diff (CDI) can cost $29,000 per infection.

 Approaches to Fecal Incontinence Management

 For many years, nurses had just a few approaches to managing fecal incontinence.
-Absorbent pads are usually the first solution they try, but while pads are inexpensive when used for the occasional episode of incontinence, they can lead to chronic health concerns and long-term expenses.
+Absorbent pads were usually the first solution they try, but while pads are inexpensive when used for the occasional episode of incontinence, they can lead to chronic health concerns and long-term expenses.
 For example, 21 to 42 percent of incontinent people who use pads tend to develop incontinence-associated dermatitis (IAD).
-Constant exposure of the skin to feces can compromise skin integrity to cause other dermatology problems.
+Constant exposure of fecal exudate leads to cross contamination that leads to Hospital Acquired Complications and Infections (HAC, HAI) thus affect hospital quality metrics.

 Introducing Qora – the Healthcare Industry’s First Non-Balloon Fecal Management System